enkidevs/curriculum/Java/IO/renaming-a-file.md

 ---
 ## Revision

-Can the `renameTo()` method be used to move a file to another directory?
+Can the `File.renameTo()` method be used to move a file to another directory?

 ???